etangreal/codeviz/README.md

 	# Open a console

-	# change directory to the CodeViz build folder:
+	# Change directory to the CodeViz build folder:

 		cd codeviz/build

-	# connect to the VM (i.e CoreOS):
+	# Connect to the VM (i.e CoreOS):

 		vagrant ssh

-	# change directory to the project build folder inside of CoreOS:
+	# Change directory to the project build folder (inside of CoreOS):

 		cd share/build